ematamala/Chargers_Dash/README.md

 ## Requirments
 Python 3

+## Two Versions

+1. with the hour of start of the charge. (app_chargers.py)

+2. with the ocupation of the cahrger. (app_chargers_use.py)

 ## How to run this app

-clone this repository.
+1. clone this repository.

-create and activate a virtual enviroment
+2. create and activate a virtual enviroment

-install required packages
+3. install required packages

-run the app app_chargers.py
+4. run the app app_chargers.py or app_chargers_use.py

+5.  open http://127.0.0.1:8050/ in a browser

 ## Screenshot